mrchump/CS3338-lab-1.5/README.md

-This is for my Lab Activity 1.5
+This simeple python program is to calculate the area of a trangle